tarantool/doc/doc/reference/tooling/tt_cli/search.rst

     **Applicable to:** ``taranttol-ee``

-    Search for debug builds of Tarantool Enterprise SDK.
+    Search for debug builds of Tarantool Enterprise Edition's SDK.

 .. option:: --local-repo